 • if you don’t agree to your therapist keeping records of information about you and your treatments, or if you don’t allow them to use the information in the way they need to for treatments, the therapist may not be able to treat you

 • Your therapist is legally obliged to keep your records of treatment for a certain period as described above, which may mean that even if you ask them to erase any details about you, they might have to keep these details until after that period has passed

 • Your therapist can move their records between their computers and IT systems, as long as your details are protected from being seen by others without your permission.

 We are committed to ensuring that your personal information is secure and protected.
 In order to prevent unauthorised access or disclosure, we have put in place appropriate technical procedures to safeguard and secure the information we collect from you.

-This policy was last updated on 25/05/18 in accordance with the new GDPR legislation.
+This policy has been in place since 25/05/18 in accordance with the new GDPR legislation.